-Our courts may be blue, but we continue to think GREEN!
-The US Open’s green initiative is nearly a decade old and during this time has significantly impacted the environmental footprint of the toughest two weeks in tennis.
-From recycling to composting to energy management the 2016 US Open plans to be the most eco-friendly in the event’s history.
-Working in conjunction with eco evolutions llc, an expert in the field of sustainability, and the Green Sports Alliance, a unique collaboration between sports leagues, venues, and teams, the USTA has expanded upon the US Open’s green program each year – and 2016 is no exception!
+Our courts may be blue, but we continue to think green!
+The US Open’s Green Initiatives program is now a decade old and during this time there has been a significant impact on the environmental footprint of the toughest two weeks in tennis.
+Working in conjunction with eco evolutions llc, an expert in the field of sustainability, and the Green Sports Alliance, a unique collaboration between sports leagues, venues, and teams, the USTA has expanded upon the US Open’s green program each year – and 2017 is no exception!